 When you have Parkinson's disease, it's not unusual to get some mental health problems along with it, like depression.
 If this happens to you, there are plenty of ways to treat it, so make sure you let your doctor know how you feel.

 Depression is a mood disorder caused by a chemical imbalance in your brain.
 It's common in people with Parkinson's disease.
 Often, the depression begins years before any of the other Parkinson's symptoms show up.

 What Are the Signs of Depression?

-Psychological therapy can help a patient with Parkinson's disease re-establish a sense of self-worth in the face of declining functional abilities.
-It also can help the person maintain good relationships with caregivers and family members, despite increasing dependency.
+Psychological therapy can help you rebuild your sense of self-worth.
+It also can help you keep up good relationships with your caregivers and family members.

-Hallucinations, paranoia, and delusions are all possible side effects of Parkinson's disease treatments.
-A hallucination occurs when you think something is present when it isn't.
+A hallucination happens when you think something is present when it isn't.
 For example, you may hear a voice but no one is there.
 An example of paranoia is when you think someone is following you when they are not.
-Delusion is when you are convinced something is true, despite clear evidence proving that it is not.
+A delusion is when you are convinced something is true, despite clear evidence that proves it's not.

 Your doctor will first want to check if your hallucinations, delusions, or paranoia are caused by other medical conditions.
 They'll check for imbalances in chemicals in your blood that help send nerve signals.